 Preventability estimates show that about 28% of cases of breast cancer in Brazil can be prevented by not drinking alcohol, being physically active and maintaining a healthy weight.

-The countries with the top 20 highest incidence of breast cancer are given in the table below.
+The countries with the top 20 highest incidence of breast cancer in 2012 are given in the table below.

-- Belgium has the highest rate of breast cancer, followed by Denmark and France.
+- Belgium had the highest rate of breast cancer, followed by Denmark and France.

-- The number of cases of breast cancer diagnosed in 2008 is equally spread between more and less developed countries (around 50% for each).
+- Slightly more cases of breast cancer were diagnosed in less developed countries (53%).

-- The highest incidence of breast cancer is in Australia and New Zealand, Northern Europe and Northern America; and the lowest incidence in South-Central Asia and, Middle and Eastern Africa.
+- The highest incidence of breast cancer was in Northern America and Oceania; and the lowest incidence in Asia and Africa.

 |Rank||Country||Age-Standardised Rate per 100,000 (World)|

-Rate of new cases of breast cancer in Europe was more than double that in Africa in 2008
+Rate of new cases of breast cancer in Europe was double that in Africa in 2012